 Mussels are bivalve mollusk, a type of shellfish that can be found in lakes, ponds, rivers, and streams worldwide.
 They’re a popular ingredient in the kitchen and can be used in a variety of different recipes.

 They’re low in fat, high in protein, and vitamin C, with high levels of nutrients (iron and selenium, for example).

 Mussels have a light flavor and this makes them versatile and adaptable to different recipes.
-They work well as a substitute for shrimps if you’re not looking for something with the same taste and texture.
-While you can’t substitute mussels if shrimps are the main part of the dish, they make a good alternative in those recipes that require a lot of different ingredients, for example, paella, pasta, or rice.
+They work well as a substitute for shrimp if you’re not looking for something with the same taste and texture.
+While you can’t substitute mussels if shrimp is the main part of the dish, they make a good alternative in those recipes that require a lot of different ingredients, for example, paella, pasta, or rice.

-Scallops are another kind of shellfish, related to mussels and oysters, so they offer the same kind of perks as mussels as a substitute for shrimps.
+Scallops are another kind of shellfish, related to mussels and oysters, so they offer the same kind of perks as mussels as a substitute for shrimp.

 There are many different varieties of scallops, and they can go from tiny bay scallops to larger sea scallops.
 The smaller kinds are usually less expensive, but they both have a similar taste and a soft texture.
 Scallops are highly nutritious and low in fats.
 They contain a lot of minerals and vitamins, and they’re also high in zinc, copper, and selenium.

-Just like mussels, scallops have a slightly delicate flavor and they can be a good substitute for shrimps in those recipes where shrimps’ flavor is not the main characteristic of the dish.
+Just like mussels, scallops have a slightly delicate flavor and they can be a good substitute for shrimp in those recipes where shrimp flavor is not the main characteristic of the dish.

 6. Squid and cuttlefish

 Squids and cuttlefishes are both members of the cephalopods family, and they’re both well-known and loved ingredients in the kitchen, especially in the Mediterranean area and in Japan.